kkirby/PHP-PhoneNotify-Call-Script-Generator/readme.md

 ##What's supported?
 1. Echo
+2. Echo with variable and method call support.

+    echo "Hello $name, did you know that your account balance is" . file\_get_contents('http://myserver.com') . '?';

-2. if/else conditionals comparing by equals and not equals.
+3. if/else conditionals comparing by equals and not equals.
-3. Variable assignment
+4. Variable assignment
-4. Nested Expressions
+5. Nested Expressions

     $a = getLength($digits = getDigits());
     if(getLength($digits = getDigits()) == 5){
         // Do something with $digits
     }

-5. While loops
+6. While loops
-6. file\_get_contents
+7. file\_get_contents

 ##What's not supported but my have support in the future?
 1. Double and/or conditionals